-As a family class nomber re: 1926.
-1996 Hepatitis a Settlement agreement: I received by meil, information segarching a surplus in the Trust Fund.
-I was instructed regarding a reply to the Joint Committee with say input on the matter.
-I totally agree with the input on the matter of the surplus funds should be dint.
-Committee that the surplus funds should be allocated in Jasour of the class Members and Hamily class show her.
+As a family alars Nfember ne: 1926.
+1996 Hepatitis a Settlement agreement: I received by meil, in for mation regarding a surplus in the Trust fund.
+I was instructed regarding a surplus in the Trust fund.
+I was instructed to submit a reply to the Joint Committee in the my input on the matter.
+I totally agree with the imput on the matter.
+I totally agree with the Joint.
+Committee that the surplus funds should be districted in Jasous of the class Members and Hamily class Thembers.

-I do not have an F Mail address, there fore any further correspondence to see or from me with have to be done by mail or telephone.
-This would be much tappucialed.
+therefore any further correspondence to see or from me will have to be done by mail on telephone.
+This would be much suppricialist.

-Mauro Truly.
+Mano Truly.